Authorities ID man who died after being run over by semi west of Twin Cities

 Jacob J. Merges, 34, of Cokato, Minn., was standing in the right lane of eastbound Hwy.
 12 near Cokato about 2:40 a.m.
 Wednesday, when he was hit by the semi, according to the State Patrol.

-The trucker had his lights illuminated, "braked and attempted to take [an] evasive maneuver," a statement from the patrol read.
+The trucker had his lights illuminated, "braked and attempted to take [an] evasive maneuver," a statement from the patrol said.

 Emergency responders arrived and declared Merges dead at the scene, the patrol said.